kirkshoop/async_scope/asyncscope.md

 This example shows how one can write the listener loop in an HTTP server, with the help of coroutines.
 The HTTP server will continuously accept new connection and start work to handle the requests coming on the new connections.
 While the listening activity is bound in the scope of the loop, the lifetime of handling requests may exceed the scope of the loop.
-We use `async_scope` to limit the lifetime of handling the requests.
+We use `async_scope` to limit the lifetime of the request handling without blocking the acceptance of new requests.

 ```c++
 task<size_t> listener(int port, io_context& ctx, static_thread_pool& pool) {